paolosalvatori/service-fabric-acs-kubernetes-multi-container-app/README.md

 ---

 # Multi-Container Sample with Service Fabric and Kubernetes #
-This sample demonstrates how create a multi-container application using [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/) and [Docker](https://www.docker.com/) and deploy it on an [Azure Service Fabric Linux cluster](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-deploy-anywhere) with the the [DNS Service](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-dnsservice) or on an [Azure Container Service Kubernetes cluster on Linux](https://docs.microsoft.com/en-us/azure/container-service/kubernetes/container-service-intro-kubernetes).
+This sample demonstrates how create a multi-container application using [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/) and [Docker](https://www.docker.com/) and deploy it on an [Azure Service Fabric Linux cluster](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-deploy-anywhere) with the [DNS Service](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-dnsservice) or on an [Azure Container Service Kubernetes cluster on Linux](https://docs.microsoft.com/en-us/azure/container-service/kubernetes/container-service-intro-kubernetes).

 # Azure Service Fabric and ACS/Kubernetes Environments #
 This repository contains a sample multi-container application and the scripts to deploy it on the following environments: